cemoke/kobot/README.md

   - rl_lba (landmark-based aggregation using reinforcement learning), i.e. Extended version of lba exploring, exploiting an action space when a landmark in the environment is detected
 - Sub-system driver nodes abstracting the hardware using ROS messages and subscriber/publisher architecture.
   - common nodes for all extended robots
-    - range_n_bearing
+    - range_n_bearing (get angle and range of objects and decide whether robot or obstacle)
-    - landmark_pose_estimator
+    - landmark_pose_estimator (estimate pose of the ArUco marker abstracting landmarks)
-    - pose_controller
+    - pose_controller (controller pose of the robot, i.e. x,y,theta)
-    - heading
+    - heading (get heading of the robot w.r.t. a common reference)
-    - local_communication
+    - local_communication (broadcast locally using XBee RF module)
-    - battery_monitor
+    - battery (check battery cell voltages regularly)
   - kobot_w, kobot_t specific nodes
-    - teleop_key
+    - teleop_key (tele-operate robot by using keyboard)
-    - cmd_vel2motors
+    - cmd_vel2motors (convert ROS's cmd_vel msg to seperate velocity commands for motors)
-    - differential_driver
+    - differential_driver (set, get controller params., velocity of the motors)
-    - wheel_odometry
-    - landmark_detector
+    - odom (collect wheel odometry data from the motors, get robot pose)
-    - mpu9255
+    - mpu9255 (get orientation data from IMU)
-    - floor_sensor
+    - floor_sensor (get IR reflection intensity from floor sensors)
   - kobot_f specific nodes
-    - tello_driver
+    - tello_driver (to operate Ryze Tello drone)
 ## Messages
 Custom ROS messages used by the Kobot sub-systems and behavioural nodes:
 - range_n_robot, i.e. reading of an individual sensor of the range and bearing board.
 Robot field is a boolean which is true for robots and false for all other objects.
 Range field is the range reading corresponding to the sensor.